finagle/finch/docs/request.md

 Combinator `~~>` does the same magic for asynchronous functions like `(A, B, ..., Z) => Future[Out]`.

-The following sections will explain the difference between the applicative style based on the `~` combinator you see in the examples above and the monadic style that you will only need in exceptional cases.
+The following sections explain the difference between the applicative style based on the `~` combinator you see in the examples above and the monadic style that you will only need in exceptional cases.

 #### Applicative Syntax